ChrisPrieto/GIPHY/README.md

 https://chrisprieto.github.io/GIPHY/

-there is an issue where the app works locally but not the link, i have uploaded a video showing it working
+there is an issue where the giphs take a few moments to load.